-Known as: Crowned Eagle, Crowned Solitary Eagle.
+Known as: Crowned Eagle, Crowned Solitary Eagle

-Estimated numbers left in the wild: 350 to 1,500 (difficult to estimate).
+Estimated numbers left in the wild: 5,000 to 50,000 and currently decreasing

 Description of Crowned Eagle